How To Buy a Home

-After that, the mortgage closing process takes 47 days, on average, from the time a prospective homebuyer applies for a loan to the time they receive the funding, according to ValuePenguin.
+After that, the mortgage closing process takes 47 days, on average, from the time a prospective buyer applies for a loan to the time they receive the funding.
+During this important step, prospective owners finalize key details such as the type of home loan, the schedule for making a mortgage payment, and how they plan to handle private mortgage insurance.

-Beginning this process for the very first time can be a bit intimidating, but it doesn’t have to be.
-Here’s what you can expect from the homebuying process, in five steps:
+Beginning this process for the first time can be intimidating, but it doesn’t have to be.
+Here’s what you can expect from the home-buying process, in five steps:

 Step 1: Get pre-qualified for a loan

-Your first home will likely be one of the biggest purchases you’ll make in your life.
-Approaching this process with a clear idea of how much house you can afford will help you make smart money decisions.
+Your first home will likely be the biggest purchase of your life so far.
+Approaching this process with a clear idea of how much house you can afford will help you make smart money decisions and narrow down the payment amount that fits your budget.

-Pre-qualification is a process you’ll work through with your lender to evaluate your current financial situation, assess how much cash you can put toward your down payment and other upfront expenses, and how much your monthly payments will be.
+Pre-qualification is a process you’ll work through with your lender to evaluate your current financial situation, assess how much cash you can put toward your down payment and other upfront expenses, and determine how much your monthly payments will be.
+This process can help clarify if you qualify for a conventional loan, FHA loan, VA loan, or even a USDA loan if you meet certain requirements — each with different rules around private mortgage insurance or property taxes.

 Getting pre-qualified isn’t difficult.
-There are several ways you can go about it:
+There are several ways you can go about it, including:

-• Phone: For those who are more comfortable discussing the process over the phone, Bank Midwest customers can call 888.902.5662 to speak with a Mortgage Lender who can explain all the components of pre-qualification.
+• Phone: Bank Midwest customers can call 888.902.5662 to speak with a mortgage lender who can explain all the components of pre-qualification.
+They can also guide you on whether working with a mortgage broker could be beneficial.

-• In person: Finally, customers can visit their local Bank Midwest branch to speak face-to-face with a Mortgage Lender about pre-qualification and the overall loan approval process.
+• In person: Customers can also visit their local Bank Midwest branch to speak face-to-face with a Mortgage Lender about pre-qualification and the overall loan approval process.
+It’s also a chance to discuss how much debt you might safely take on with your home loan.

-To become pre-qualified, you’ll need to provide the lender with some information about your current financial situation, including proof of income, proof of assets and more.
-This will help them evaluate how much you can afford to spend on your home.
+To become pre-qualified, you’ll need to provide the lender with some information about your current financial situation, including proof of income, proof of assets, and more.
+This will help them evaluate how much you can afford to spend on your home and whether you should consider asking for a lower purchase price.
+If you’re a prospective buyer, it’s a good idea to organize these documents early.

 Some required documents you’ll likely need include W-2 statements for the past two years, bank and investment account statements, and your credit report (which the lender can pull for you if you give them permission to do so).

 The result of this process is a pre-qualification letter, which will outline how much money the lender is likely to approve you for.
-It may be exciting to see the dollar amount on paper, but before you go out house hunting, keep a few important things in mind:
+It may be exciting to see the dollars and figures on paper, but before you go out house hunting, keep a few important things in mind:

 • Pre-qualification is not a guarantee.
-When you apply for a loan, you may actually be approved for less than the amount listed on your prequalification letter.
+When you apply for a loan, the bank may approve you for less than the amount listed on your prequalification letter.

-• Changes in your financial situation can impact your ability to get a loan.
-If you have a change in employment or income, or if you spend or receive a large sum of money, tell your lender right away.
+Changes in your financial situation can affect your ability to get a loan.
+If you have a change in employment or income, or if you spend or receive a large sum of money, tell your lender right away to keep the mortgage company informed.

 Blog Illustration How To Buy Your First Home